rust-mobile/android-rs-glue/README.md

 This first step outputs a shared library, and is run once per target architecture.

 The command then sets up an Android build environment, which includes some Java code, in `target/android-artifacts` and puts the shared libraries in it.
-Then it runs `ant`.
+Then it runs `gradle`.